elmarx/iconoclast/skeleton/README.md

 view/UI.

-If the application is very "REST"-like, or rather CRUD-like (and most of the services just forward requests to the repository-layer), it might be okay to access repositories directly from web-handlers.
+If the application is very "REST"-like, or rather CRUD-like (and most of the services just forward requests to thec repository-layer), it might be okay to access repositories directly from web-handlers.

 The web-layer itself could/should be split into submodules per path.